GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Reads_Trimming/README.md

-# Raw reads were cleaned before used for downstream analysis
+# Raw reads were cleaned before performing downstream analysis
 ## 1. Description
 This section includes the following steps:
   - change the name of the raw fastq files